JimiHFord/inmyfeelings.blog/README.md

 ##### For users

-To install and configure the theme, consult the following documentation : [user documentation](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/blob/master/docs/user.md)
+To install and configure the theme, consult the following documentation : [user documentation](https://github.com/JimiHFord/hexo-theme-feelings/blob/master/docs/user.md)

 ##### For developers

-To understand the code, the workflow and edit the theme, consult the following documentation : [developer documentation](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/blob/master/docs/developer.md)
+To understand the code, the workflow and edit the theme, consult the following documentation : [developer documentation](https://github.com/JimiHFord/hexo-theme-feelings/blob/master/docs/developer.md)

 ## Contributing ##

 All kinds of contributions (enhancements, new features, documentation & code improvements, issues & bugs reporting) are welcome.

-Read [guidelines for contributing](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/blob/master/.github/CONTRIBUTING.md) for more information.
+Read [guidelines for contributing](https://github.com/JimiHFord/hexo-theme-feelings/blob/master/.github/CONTRIBUTING.md) for more information.

 ## License ##

-hexo-theme-tranquilpeak is released under the terms of the [GNU General Public License v3.0](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/blob/master/LICENSE)
+hexo-theme-feelings is released under the terms of the [GNU General Public License v3.0](https://github.com/JimiHFord/hexo-theme-feelings/blob/master/LICENSE)